Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

-lvsfunc, a collection of VapourSynth functions and wrappers written and/or "borrowed" by LightArrowsEXE.
-Full information on how every function/wrapper works and specific dependencies can be found in the documentation.
+lvsfunc, a collection of VapourSynth functions and wrappers written and/or "borrowed" by LightArrowsEXE.<br>
+Full information on how every function/wrapper works and specific dependencies can be found in the [documentation](https://lvsfunc.readthedocs.io/).

 ## How to install

-Install with `python3 setup.py install`
+Install with `python3 setup.py install`.

+Functions can be loaded and used as follows:
 ```py
 import lvsfunc as lvf